ptrglbvc/digra/README.en.md

-Here's the translation of your modified README content into English:

 # Digra

-## About the Application

 This React application facilitates the conversion (transliteration) of Serbian Cyrillic script to Latin and vice versa.
 It's a simple, user-friendly tool that can be useful for everyone working with Serbian text in different scripts, as well as those who are just beginning to learn Serbian.